 In the Axis, formatting applies below values.

-Step 10: Now time format will look like this in the chart.
+Step 10: Now, the time format will look like this in the chart.

 Step 12: Go to FILL and select NO FILL.

-Step 13: Now coffee-colored bars and click on format data series and go to FILL and choose the different color as per your wish.
+Step 13: Now coffee-colored bars and click on format data series and go to FILL and choose the different colors as per your wish.

 Example #2 – Sales Cycle Tracker Example